w0xi/w0xi.github.io/_posts/2026-07-20-blackenergy-v2-memory-forensics.md

 theft.
 The attack leveraged a previously unseen variant of BlackEnergy v2, a sophisticated rootkit with documented use against critical infrastructure.

-The task: analyse a raw memory dump of the compromised Windows XP machine (`CYBERDEF-567078-20230213-171333.raw`) to determine the scope of infection: which processes were abused, how the malware concealed itself, and what artifacts confirm malicious activity.
+The task: analyse a raw memory dump of the compromised Windows machine (`CYBERDEF-567078-20230213-171333.raw`) to determine the scope of infection: which processes were abused, how the malware concealed itself, and what artifacts confirm malicious activity.